-Oven-safe to 600 degrees F, higher than others.
+Oven-safe to 600 degrees F; higher than others.
 Heats very evenly, including sides.
-Smooth, flat bottoms will not scratch glass stove tops.
+Smooth, flat bottoms will not scratch glass stovetops.
+Use of 3 different metals means even cooking and quick heating.
+External layer is stainless steel.

 Heavier than expected.
 Some customers not impressed with lids.

 Vintage European quality at an impressive price point.
 Hammered copper exterior is worthy of display.
-Oven-safe to 500 degrees, with a tri-ply cooking surface.
+Oven-safe to 500 degrees with a tri-ply cooking surface.
+Pieces are sturdy and lids are well-constructed.

-Copper layer may not be thick enough for functionality.
 Discoloration and pitting are common complaints.
-Requires diligent hand washing and polishing.
+Requires diligent hand-washing and polishing.

-Significant investment.
 Some reports of sticking and staining.
-Hand washing and chemical polishing are labor-intensive.
+Hand-washing and chemical polishing are labor-intensive.

 You don’t need to get fancy when cooking or frying.
 When push comes to shove – or when someone gets hungry enough – it’s fairly easy to make a grilled cheese sandwich on a radiator.
 Or using an iron.
 But how appetizing is that?
 While a skilled cook can probably make a mouthwatering omelette in a garage sale frying pan, nothing takes the place of top-notch, high-quality, long-lasting cookware.